 You also have no idea about what margin you need to impose to preserve the projected profitability per project/group of projects - or even the entire company!

-Understanding your expenses is easier once you calculate overhead costs.
+Understanding your expenses is easier once you calculate overhead cost.

 The process also helps in breaking down expenses for internal usage.
 And it’s your best tool in determining the hourly price that will maintain your projects profitable and help you reach your target profit margin.

-If you don’t calculate your overhead, you don’t really know how much one hour of your employees’ time costs.
+If you don’t calculate your overhead cost, you don’t really know how much one hour of your employees’ time costs.

 Setting the hourly price for your clients without this knowledge is, to put it mildly, pretty dangerous.